-nternational Women’s Day is celebrated on 8th March every year.
-The theme this year is #BeBoldForChange.
+International Women’s Day is celebrated on 8th March each year.
+The theme for 2018 is #BeBoldForChange.

 It is up to every one of us to ‘be the change you want to see in the world’ (Gandhi).
 Be that woman who uses your own sphere of influence to help others in the workplace.
 Support other women in your personal life. #BeBoldForChange looks to make this a more inclusive, gender equal world.